terrimporter/MetaWorks/README.md

 **Step 1.
 Prepare your environment for the pipeline.**

-Begin by downloading the lastest MetaWorks release available at https://github.com/terrimporter/MetaWorks/releases/tag/v1.1.0 by using wget from the command line:
+Begin by downloading the latest MetaWorks release available at https://github.com/terrimporter/MetaWorks/releases/tag/v1.1.0 by using wget from the command line:

 ```linux
 # download the pipeline